-SGTs should attend Soldier boards, such as "NCO of the Month/Quarter/Year", Sergeant Audie Murphy, and Sergeant Morales Associations, to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.
+Armor SGTs should attend Soldier boards, such as "NCO of the Month/Quarter/Year", Sergeant Audie Murphy, and Sergeant Morales Associations, to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.

-Sergeants should strive to complete 30 semester hours towards a college degree prior to obtaining the rank of staff sergeant.
+Armor SGTs should strive to complete 30 semester hours towards a college degree prior to obtaining the rank of Staff Sergeant.

-A critical link in the NCO support channel, Staff Sergeants (SSG) command combat platforms or lead sections/squads.
+A critical link in the NCO support channel, Armor Staff Sergeants (SSG) command combat platforms or lead sections/squads.
 They support the chain of command through the NCO support channel.

 Armor Proponent desires the following KSBs for Staff Sergeants:

-- a.
-Knowledge: Armor SSGs are proficient, tactical and technical leaders that perform combat or reconnaissance and security operation, both mounted and dismounted, with high levels of efficiency.
-They are problem solvers and possess a consistent commitment to excellence. - b.
-Skills: Armor SSGs utilize movement and maneuver to close with and destroy the enemy and are masters in reconnaissance and security operations.
+1. Knowledge: Armor SSGs are proficient, tactical and technical leaders that perform combat or reconnaissance and security operation, both mounted and dismounted, with high levels of efficiency.
+They are problem solvers and possess a consistent commitment to excellence.

+2. Skills: Armor SSGs utilize movement and maneuver to close with and destroy the enemy and are masters in reconnaissance and security operations.
 They are physically fit and mentally tough, prepared to succeed under the most arduous conditions.
-They are responsible to enforce military standards, health, welfare, safety, and are expected to train and coach Soldiers in MOS skills and unit missions.
+They are responsible for enforcing military standards, health, welfare, safety, and are expected to train and coach Soldiers in MOS skills and unit missions.
 They ensure their Soldiers maintain and account for their individual and unit equipment and property.
-SSGs serve as tank commanders, section leaders, or squad leaders, and provide a critical link to their chain of command. - c.
-Behaviors: Armor SSGs are standard bearers, honorable, diligent, tenacious, determined, resilient, and authentic.
+Armor SSGs serve as Vehicle Commanders, Section or Squad Leaders, and provide a critical link to their chain of command.

+3. Behaviors: Armor SSGs are standard bearers, honorable, diligent, tenacious, determined, resilient, and authentic.

-SSGs should study and build proficiency in the additional military publications: AR 623-3 (Evaluation Reporting System; AR 600-20 (Army Command Policy); AR 614-200 (Enlisted Assignment and Utilization Management); ADP 7-0 (Training units and Developing Leaders); all -10 level technical manuals associated with their equipment; battle drills and SOPs associated with their current assignment.
+SSGs should study and build proficiency in the additional military publications: AR 623-3 (Evaluation Reporting System); AR 600-20 (Army Command Policy); AR 614-200 (Enlisted Assignment and Utilization Management); ADP 7-0 (Training units and Developing Leaders); all -10 level technical manuals associated with their equipment; battle drills and SOPs associated with their current assignment.

-SSGs should attend Soldier boards, such as "NCO of the Month/Quarter/Year", Sergeant Audie Murphy, and Sergeant Morales Associations, to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.
+Armor SSGs should attend Soldier boards, such as "NCO of the Month/Quarter/Year", Sergeant Audie Murphy, and Sergeant Morales Associations, to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.

-SSGs should strive to complete 60 college semester hours towards a college degree or achieve an associate degree prior to obtaining the rank of sergeant first class.
+Armor SSGs should strive to complete 60 college semester hours towards a college degree or achieve an associate degree prior to obtaining the rank of Sergeant First Class.

-Armor Proponent's guidance is for every staff sergeant to serve a minimum of 24 months in a KD position (squad leader, section leader, or combat platform commander).
-SSGs with 24 months or more in a KD position are considered fully qualified.
-Most qualified SSGs should be selected to serve as a platoon sergeant if the opportunity presents itself.
+Armor Proponent's guidance is for every Armor SSG is to serve a minimum of 24 months in a CD position (Squad or Section Leader, or Vehicle Commander position).
+SSGs with 24 months or more in a CD position are considered Fully Qualified (FQ).
+Most Qualified (MQ) SSGs should be selected to serve as a Platoon Sergeant if the opportunity is presented.

-Sergeants First Class (SFC) should focus and be evaluated on training, counseling, coaching, and developing a lethal platoon.
+Armor Sergeants First Class (SFC) should focus and be evaluated on training, counseling, coaching, and developing a lethal platoon.
 At this phase in their career, a sergeant first class has less focus on individual accomplishments and greater emphasis on building a team and providing value to the organization.
 As the senior NCO within the platoon, and second in the succession of command, the platoon sergeant is responsible for assisting with the professional development and mentoring of the platoon leader.
 SFCs should become familiar with FMSWeb (https://fmsweb.fms.army.mil) to understand unit MTOE/TDA and equipment for their perspective UICs.

-Armor Proponent desires the following KSBs for sergeants first class:
+Armor Proponent desires the following KSBs for SFC: